neoforged/Documentation/docs/datastorage/attachments.md

 If you don't want your attachment to persist, do not provide a serializer.
 :::

-There are a few ways to provide an attachment serializer: directly implementing `IAttachmentSerializer`, implementing `INBTSerializable` and using the static `AttachmentType#serializable` method to create the builder, or providing a codec to the builder.
+There are a few ways to provide an attachment serializer: directly implementing `IAttachmentSerializer`, implementing [`ValueIOSerializable`][valueio] and using the static `AttachmentType#serializable` method to create the builder, or providing a codec to the builder.

 In any case, the attachment **must be registered** to the `NeoForgeRegistries.ATTACHMENT_TYPES` registry.
 Here is an example: